-13. ECS’s choice of Gulf Power as the electric supplier for the electric load associated with the new electric motor driven compression equipment to be located at FGT’s Station 13 is consistent with the policy against further uneconomic duplication of generation, transmission and distribution facilities within Florida embodied within Section 366.04(5), Florida Statutes.
-Service of the new electric load from Gulf Power’s existing 230 kilovolt system avoids the need for WFEC and/or AEC to construct duplicative 230 kilovolt transmission facilities in order to connect electric generation from outside of Florida to the new load in lieu of existing generation owned and operated by Gulf Power and the new generation being built at Gulf Power’s Smith Plant which will itself be served by the enlarged natural gas pipeline capacity to which ECS’s new electric motor driven compression equipment is such an integral component.
-The electric service requirements of ECS cannot be met by WFEC and/or AEC through any of their existing facilities and any cost incurred to upgrade existing electric facilities to 230 kilovolt capability would clearly be uneconomic in light of Gulf Power’s existing electric facilities in close proximity to the Customer’s site that are already adequate to provide the required level of electric service.
+13. ECS’s choice of Gulf Power as the electric supplier for the electric load associated with the new electric motor driven compression equipment to be located at Station 13a is consistent with the policy against further uneconomic duplication of generation, transmission and distribution facilities within Florida embodied within Section 366.04(5), Florida Statutes.
+Service of the new electric load from Gulf Power’s existing 230 kilovolt system avoids the need for WFEC and/or AEC to construct duplicative 230 kilovolt transmission facilities in order to connect electric generation from outside of Florida to the new load in lieu of existing generation owned and operated by Gulf Power and the new generation being built at Gulf Power’s Smith Plant which will itself be served by the enlarged natural gas pipeline capacity to which the new electric motor driven compression equipment ECS will use to supply compression services is such an integral component.
+The electric service requirements of ECS cannot be met by WFEC and/or AEC through any of their existing facilities and any cost incurred to upgrade their existing electric facilities to 230 kilovolt capability would clearly be uneconomic in light of Gulf Power’s existing electric facilities already in close proximity to the Customer’s site that are presently fully capable of providing the required level of electric service.

 14. Resolution of this matter through the issuance of the requested declaratory statement is consistent with administrative efficiency.
 As the only public utility providing electric service in Washington County, Gulf Power does not have discretion under Section 366.03, Florida Statutes to deny ECS’s request for electric service as presented in this case.
-Failure to honor the request for electric service pursuant to the terms and conditions approved/required by the Commission as set forth in Gulf Power Company’s Tariff for Retail Electric Service would expose Gulf Power to a possible complaint by ECS filed with the Commission which would entail further administrative proceedings to resolve the complaint.
+Failure to honor the request for electric service pursuant to the terms and conditions approved/required by the Commission as set forth in Gulf Power Company’s Tariff for Retail Electric Service would expose Gulf Power to a possible complaint by ECS filed with the Commission regarding the public utility’s failure to fulfill the statutory obligation of service.
+Such a filing would entail further administrative proceedings to resolve the complaint and would likely result in failure to meet the required in-service date.
 The need for such adversarial litigation is avoided through this joint petition.
 In addition, the Commission has the power to preempt time consuming and costly litigation regarding any dispute that may be raised by WFEC as to the entitlement of ECS to choose Gulf Power as the electric supplier in this case or as to Gulf Power’s entitlement to provide the requested electric service.
 This power of the Commission is not only inherent to Section 366.03, Florida Statutes which requires public utilities such as Gulf Power to provide electric service to any applicant upon terms as required by the Commission but is also contemplated by Section 366.04(2)(e), Florida Statutes, which provides the Commission with authority to resolve on its own motion any territorial dispute involving service areas between and among rural electric cooperatives, and other electric utilities under the Commission’s jurisdiction.